-Lucid only has six exterior colors available, with the only limitations placed on the Dream Edition.
+Lucid only has six exterior colors available.
 Every color is a zero-cost option, and if you look at the palette, it's quite clear that Lucid didn't want customers to mess with its elegant design by painting the thing orange or bright blue.

 You have all six options on the Pure: Stellar White, Infinite Black, Cosmos Silver, Quantum Gray, Zenith Red, and Fathom Blue.
 The other trims lose the Fathom Blue option.